BenjaminMassey/proj4-brevets/README.md

 # Project 4:  Brevet time calculator with Ajax

-A reimplmentation of the calculator here: https://rusa.org/octime_acp.html based on the rules here: https://rusa.org/octime_alg.html
+A reimplmentation of the calculator here:

+https://rusa.org/octime_acp.html

+based on the rules here:

+https://rusa.org/octime_alg.html

 Created by Benjamin Massey for CIS 322

-(Based haveily on code given from the class)
+(Based heavily on code given from the class)

 Contact him at benjamin.w.massey@gmail.com

 ## Basics of the Calculations